Nonlinear Hall effect in topological Dirac semimetals in parallel magnetic field: Acknowledgments

 \section{Acknowledgments}

 We thank Leonid Golub for bringing several references to our attention and enlightening discussions.
-This work was financially supported by the National Science Foundation (NSF) grant DMR-2400484 (M. D.) and NSF-BSF Grant No. DMR-2023693 (M. K.).
-A. L. acknowledges the support from NSF Grant No. DMR-2452658 and H. I. Romnes Faculty Fellowship provided by the University of Wisconsin-Madison Office of the Vice Chancellor for Research and Graduate Education with funding from the Wisconsin Alumni Research Foundation.
-M. D. and A. L. have performed this work in part at Aspen Center for Physics, which is supported by the National Science Foundation grant PHY-2210452.
+This work was financially supported by the National Science Foundation grant DMR-2400484 (M.D.)
+M. D. has performed this work in part at Aspen Center for Physics, which is supported by the National Science Foundation grant PHY-2210452.
+M.~K. acknowledges the support of the grant NSF-BSF DMR-2023693.
+V.~K. was supported by the Pittsburgh Quantum Institute Community Collaboration Award.